 Over the past year, at the federal level, the UWSWCD has utilized several programs to provide technical assistance to area residents.
-In cooperation with the Natural Resources Conservation Service (NRCS), the District has continued assisting in the established Conservation Implementation Strategy (CIS) that is being used to fund conservation plans and practices within the McKenzie watershed.
-Since July 2022, the District assisted 8 landowners covering more than 48 acres in the McKenzie watershed.
+In cooperation with the Natural Resources Conservation Service (NRCS), the District has continued assisting in the newly funded National Water Quality Initiative for the City of Monroe's Drinking Water.
+The LTWC, NRCS & UWSWCD worked diligently in partnership to draft this strategic plan, which now serves as a guide for conservation efforts on private landowner properties to address water quality concerns of vegetative cover for stream temperature, bacteria, dissolved oxygen, mercury, and sediment.
+Since July 2023, the District assisted 10 landowners covering more than 22 acres in the NWQI boundary area.
 These plans include conservation practices to address many of our conservation priorities.